-- 1. Developing and sustaining foundational language skills: listening, speaking, discussion, and thinking--oral language.
+- Skills (T sential Knowledge Ń exas - 1.
+Developing and sustaining foundational language skills: listening, speaking, discussion, and thinking--oral language.
 The student develops oral language through listening, speaking, and discussion.
-The student is expected to: - A. engage in meaningful and respectful discourse when evaluating the clarity and coherence of a speaker's message and critiquing the impact of a speaker's use of diction and syntax; - B. follow and give complex instructions, clarify meaning by asking pertinent questions, and respond appropriately; - C. give a formal presentation that exhibits a logical structure, smooth transitions, accurate evidence, well-chosen details, and rhetorical devices and that employs eye contact, speaking rate such as pauses for effect, volume, enunciation, purposeful gestures, and conventions of language to communicate ideas effectively; and - D. participate collaboratively, offering ideas or judgments that are purposeful in moving the team toward goals, asking relevant and insightful questions, tolerating a range of positions and ambiguity in decision making, and evaluating the work of the group based on agreed-upon criteria. - 2.
-Developing and sustaining foundational language skills: listening, speaking, reading, writing, and thinking--vocabulary.
+The student is expected to: - A. engage in meaningful and respectful discourse when evaluating the clarity and coherence of a speaker's message and critiguing the impact of a speaker's use of diction, syntax, and rhetorical strategies; - B. follow and give complex instructions, clarify meaning by asking pertinent questions, and respond appropriately; - formulate sound arguments and present using elements of classical speeches C. such as introduction, first and second transitions, body, conclusion, the art of persuasion, rhetorical devices, employing eye contact, speaking rate such as pauses for effect, volume, enunciation, purposeful gestures, and conventions of language to communicate ideas effectively; and - D. participate collaboratively, offering ideas or judgments that are purposeful in moving the team toward goals, asking relevant and insightful questions, tolerating a range of positions and ambiguity in decision making, and evaluating the work of the group based on agreed-upon criteria.

+2. Developing and sustaining foundational language skills: listening, speaking, reading, writing, and thinking--vocabulary.
 The student uses newly acquired vocabulary expressively.
-The student is expected to: - A. use print or digital resources to clarify and validate understanding of multiple meanings of advanced vocabulary; - B. analyze context to draw conclusions about nuanced meanings such as in imagery; and - C. determine the meaning of foreign words or phrases used frequently in English such as ad hoc, faux pas, non sequitur, and modus operandi. - 3.
-Developing and sustaining foundational language skills: listening, speaking, reading, writing, and thinking--self-sustained reading.
+The student is expected to:

+- A. use print or digital resources to clarify and validate understanding of multiple meanings of advanced vocabulary; - analyze context to draw conclusions about nuanced meanings such as in imagery; and B. - determine the meaning of foreign words or phrases used frequently in English C. such as ad nauseum, in loco parentis, laissez-faire, and caveat emptor. - Developing and sustaining foundational language skills: listening, speaking, reading, writing, and thinking--self-sustained reading.
 The student reads grade-appropriate texts independently.
-The student is expected to: - A. self-select text and read independently for a sustained period of time. - 4.
-Comprehension skills: listening, speaking, reading, writing, and thinking using multiple texts.
+The student is expected to: - self-select text and read independently for a sustained period of time. Α. - Comprehension skills: listening, speaking, reading, writing, and thinking using multiple texts.
 The student uses metacognitive skills to both develop and deepen comprehension of increasingly complex texts.
-The student is expected to: - A. establish purpose for reading assigned and self-selected texts; - B. generate questions about text before, during, and after reading to deepen understanding and gain information; - C. make and correct or confirm predictions using text features, characteristics of genre, and structures; - D. create mental images to deepen understanding; - E. make connections to personal experiences, ideas in other texts, and society; - F. make inferences and use evidence to support understanding; - G. evaluate details read to understand key ideas; - H. synthesize information from a variety of text types to create new understanding; and - monitor comprehension and make adjustments such as re-reading, using background knowledge, asking questions, annotating, and using outside sources when understanding breaks down.
+The student is expected to: - A. establish purpose for reading assigned and self-selected texts; - R generate guestions about text before, during, and after reading to deepen understanding and gain information; - C. make and correct or confirm predictions using text features, characteristics of genre, and structures; - D. create mental images to deepen understanding; - E. make connections to personal experiences, ideas in other texts, and society; - F. make inferences and use evidence to support understanding; - G evaluate details read to analyze key ideas; - Η. synthesize information from a variety of text types to create new understanding; and - monitor comprehension and make adjustments such as re-reading, using background knowledge, asking questions, annotating, and using outside sources when understanding breaks down.